 PITCOM, Parliamentary IT Committee

 The core concept for PITCOM came from Ian Lloyd, who felt, after the 1979 Election, Parliament needed informed discussion and a policy research operation.
-Philip’s group running the Conservative Computer Forum wanted to go all-party, and Labour MPs wanted to help, so they created the Parliamentary Computer Forum, which was running neutral briefing sessions on hot topics.
+Philip’s group running the Conservative Computer Forum wanted to go all-party, and Labour MPs wanted to help, so they created the Parliamentary Computer Forum, to run neutral briefing sessions on hot topics.
 Ian Lloyd created a conventional all-party group: half a dozen MPs and the speaker of the day.
 The obvious thing to do was to put the two together.
 The core concept was that it was Parliament and Industry, working together.
 Philip was the first industry vice-chairman; partly because he worked for a user not a supplier and partly because he had been given an allowance of public service time to work on issues that would benefit computer users – Wellcome thought that sooner or later he would stand for parliament and had the same support package as for one of their senior Shop Stewards in mind.

 A key principle was that PITCOM wasn’t allowed to lobby for anything.
 It could only provide a platform.
 “Mother and apple pie are all very good, now let us hear from Satan for her point of view”.
 During the meetings and conferences a number of proposals emerged with which PITCOM could not itself be involved other than to provide opportunities for events to discuss or launch.
 One was the campaign to extend copyright to cover computer software.
 Another was the first Women into IT campaign.